eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 import { addMonacoStyles } from 'monaco-editor-wrapper/styles';

 /**
- * Prepare to setup the wrapper, building the worker def & setting up styles */ function setup() {
+ * Setup Monaco's own workers and also incorporate the necessary styles for the monaco-editor */ function setup() {
     buildWorkerDefinition(